-The state reported that 486 patients were hospitalized with COVID-19.
-The seven-day percent positivity was 6.22 percent.
+The state reported Thursday that 368 patients were hospitalized with COVID-19.
+The seven-day percent positivity was 4.02 percent.

 The following derive from data included in the Massachusetts Department of Public Health’s weekly coronavirus public health dashboard.
-Data on breakthrough cases will be released each Tuesday.
-The rest of the dashboard is released on Thursday each week.

 Peter Bailey-Wells can be reached at email@example.com.
 Follow him on Twitter @pbaileywells.
 Daigo Fujiwara can be reached at firstname.lastname@example.org.
 Follow him on Twitter @DaigoFuji.
 Amanda Kaufman can be reached at email@example.com.
 Follow her on Twitter @amandakauf1.